 2017 Model S P100D, 65k miles, FSD.
 The original purchase price of FSD was a $3,000 add-on to the Autopilot suite (which is now standard).

-It is also NOT true in the used market that your old $3,000 FSD purchase is suddenly worth $12,000.
+It is also NOT true in the used market that your old $3,000 FSD purchase is suddenly worth $8,000 (Teslas’s last paid-in-full FSD price) just because Tesla charged those prices later.

-In this situation, FSD actually represents a good value for the buyer over the cost of buying it new—and some of these early Model S vehicles don’t include Base Autopilot, so buyers can’t count on every 2017 Model S having Autopilot (like they can with newer Teslas), which makes this hypothetical vehicle stand out even more.
+In this situation, FSD actually represents a decent value for the buyer over the cost of paying monthly over time—and some of these early Model S vehicles don’t include Base Autopilot, so buyers can’t count on every 2017 Model S having Autopilot (like they can with newer Teslas), which makes this hypothetical vehicle stand out even more.

 Example 2: